-All income generated as a direct result of an agency-funded project shall be deemed project income (e.g., if the purpose of the grant is to conduct conferences, any training fees that are generated would be considered project income).
-Project income must be used for the purposes and under the conditions applicable to the award.
+All income generated as a direct result of an agency-funded project shall be deemed project income (e.g., if the purpose of the grant is to conduct conferences, any training fees generated would be considered project income).
+One hundred percent of project income must be reported.
+Project income must be used for the purposes and conditions applicable to the award.
 Unless specified by the awarding agency, project income should be used as earned and expended as soon as possible.
-If the cost is allowable under the federal grant program, then the cost would be allowable using project income.
+If the cost is allowable under the federal grant program, the cost would be allowable using project income.